Geneviève Racette: Biography

 Originally from Dorval, Racette is a bilingual singer-songwriter.
 She started singing at the age of 8 and got her first guitar at 11.
 She is the daughter of two parents who are musicians and have studied music.
 Her mother is a classically trained pianist and her father is a music lover and self-taught guitarist.

-Her first EP, "Geneviève Racette", was released in May 2014 and earned her a nomination for the Sirius XM Indies Awards (2015) "Francophone Artist of the Year (Emerging)".
-Her first full-length album "Les aurores boréales" was released in May 2016, and where picked up by several Canadian radio stations, including Ici Musique, Sirius XM and more than 40 other stations.
+Her first EP, "Geneviève Racette", was released in May 2014 and earned her a nomination for the SiriusXM Indies Awards (2015) "Francophone Artist of the Year (Emerging)".
+Her first full-length album "Les aurores boréales" was released in May 2016, and where picked up by several Canadian radio stations, including Ici Musique, SiriusXM and more than 40 other stations.

 In 2017, Geneviève opened on tour for Valérie Carpentier and François Lachance.
 That same year, she was chosen from among 150 artists to participate in the Banff Centre for Arts and Creativity's singer-songwriter residency, to work on her songs with some of Nashville's most renowned creators.
 After a busy summer season with the ROSEQ "Découverte" tour in 2017, Geneviève launches a mini-album project of English-language covers simply entitled "Covers".

 In 2019, she returned to the Banff Center for Arts and Creativity to work on the pre-production of her album, "No Water, No Flowers".
 This first English-language album enabled Geneviève to win the Emerging Artist of the Year award at the Canadian Folk Music Awards (2020).
-Several songs from this album are featured on numerous editorial playlists on Apple Music, Spotify and Amazon Music and are in the top 10 of Ici Musique on Sirius XM.
+Several songs from this album are featured on numerous editorial playlists on Apple Music, Spotify and Amazon Music and are in the top 10 of Ici Musique on SiriusXM.